-Push the brake pedal (brake action), lift the parking brake rack located behind the pedal, on the left of the main panel and slowly release the brake pedal.
+Push the brake pedal (brake action), lift the parking brake rack located on the left of the main panel and slowly release the brake pedal.
 The rack is blocked.
 The parking brake is spring loaded and automatically returns to the off position when the brake pedal is pressed again.